 Overall, healthcare APIs have a bright future as they continue to encourage standardization and proliferation across various companies.

-We expect APIs to enable healthcare providers to connect with critical data, improve patient outcomes, and access public healthcare records in the coming years.
+We expect healthcare API to enable providers to connect with critical data, improve patient outcomes, and access public healthcare records in the coming years.